swysocki/swysocki.github.io/_posts/2022-01-02-docker-image-secrets-the-right-way.md

   - docker
   - containers
 ---
-It is Occasionally useful to pass sensitive information to the `docker build` process.
+It is occasionally useful to pass sensitive information such as AWS credentials (`.aws/credentials`) or authentication secrets when building a Docker image.
-It's typical to need AWS credentials (`.aws/credentials`) or an authentication secret when building an image.
-Regardless of the reason, this information is sensitive and care must be taken to ensure that this information is not leaked to consumers of the Docker image.
+Regardless of the reason, this information is sensitive and care must be taken to ensure that it is not leaked to consumers of the Docker image.

 Docker users make the mistake of passing sensitive information to their image via `--build-args` or as environment variables.
 This has resulted in